Our Student Services staff embodies the college's mission: making a positive difference.

 A Career-Technical Support Team at each campus or center can help you succeed in the career or technical field of your choice.
 These dedicated personnel assist students in successfully mastering a career or technical program.

-The Support Teams are dedicated to serving the needs of all students: students with disabilities; students entering non-traditional fields; students who are single parents or displaced homemakers; students who are economically disadvantaged; and students who have difficulty with the English language.
+The Support Teams are dedicated to serving the needs of all students: students with disabilities; students entering non-traditional fields; students who are single parents or displaced homemakers; students who are economically disadvantaged; students who have difficulty with the English language; academically deficient or other federally identified barriers.

 Clubs and Organizations

 Mississippi Gulf Coast Community College provides a wide variety of student clubs and organizations for our students.
 These clubs are intended to help students branch out and discover new opportunities and avenues for personal enrichment.
-For a full listing of these student clubs and organizations, please go to the Student Life section on our college website.
+For a full listing of these student clubs and organizations, please go to the Student Life section on our college website or see a Coordinator of Student Life.

 Student Government Association